 We are lucky to have a number of partnerships with local sporting organisations.
 The children are frequently able to receive professional sporting tuition, encouraging them to try new sports.

 Indoor sports that are taught include dance, gymnastics and use of the apparatus in both the Large and Small Halls.

 Swimming is taught to children in Year 3 and 4 in a block of ten lessons aiming for all children to develop their confidence, an appreciation of safety and an ability to swim competently over at least 25 metres.

 During outdoor PE, children are taught to apply their PE skills to many different sports and games, including hockey, netball and basketball, cricket, football and athletics.
 Children are also encouraged to use their understanding of skills and strategies to create their own strategy games.

 The school is fortunate to have a large playing field and a Multi-Use Games Area (MUGA) for sporting activities.
-Children have two hours PE time each week which is divided into one hour outdoor games and a second hour which is used for gymnastics, swimming and dance at different times of the year.
+Children have two PE lessons each week; one for outdoor games and a second for gymnastics, swimming and dance, at different times of the year.
 In games lessons, children learn the skills to take part in team games and to develop their individual abilities.

 Beyond the school day

 Children have many opportunities to participate in sporting clubs and competitive tournaments and competitions.
 Clubs run by school include football, netball, cricket, hockey, tag rugby and running.
 In addition, clubs for basketball, tennis, dance and kaizen martial arts are provided by subject specialists.